davidpn11/XYZReader/README.md

 # XYZReader (Make Your App Material)

-Project used to apply Material Design to an functional app.
+The objective of this project was to apply Material Design to an functional app.
 This was part of the Udacity's Android Developer Nanodegree.